The 2025 Urban Tree Festival

 Our daily programme

 The 2025 Urban Tree Festival offers a jam-packed selection of on-line and in-person events.
 We've made as many events as possible low or no-cost, and where possible 50% from tickets sold goes back into to the Tree Festival.
 We also rely on your generous donations to fund the festival, so if you think you could contribute please hit the donate button!
-Our events sponsored by City of London are now live - open to residents of City of London.
+Scroll down for week long events!

-Sign up to our newsletter for regular highlights in the lead up to the festival.
-Follow our social media for ticket drop updates!
+Sign up to our newsletter for regular highlights over the festival.
+Follow our social media for up to date festival news!

 Note: Booking closes an hour before event start times.